Getting your Trinity Audio player ready...

 Historically, Alabama has low statewide voter turnout when compared to national averages.
 Alabama’s turnout is low even when compared to the rest of the South, a region which consistently has the lowest turnout in the nation.

 Secretary of State Wes Allen has previously emphasized a focus on voter registration rates over turnout.
 “As Secretary of State, administering fair, secure, and transparent elections is a top priority, and I am proud that Alabama leads the nation in election integrity,” Allen told the Alabama Reflector in August.
-“In Alabama, we have an impressive voter registration rate of 97%.
+“In Alabama, we have an impressive voter registration rate of 97 percent.
 It is my duty to ensure only eligible American citizens who do choose to exercise their right to vote in Alabama elections are participating in fair, secure, and transparent elections.”

 However, nonprofit organizations, like the ACLU of Alabama and Stand Up Mobile, actively stressed the importance of increasing turnout in the state leading up to Election Day.
 The former launched Project MOVE (Making Our Voices Echo), an initiative to reduce impediments to voter turnout, while the latter engaged in local canvassing events and offered free carpooling to the polls for residents of Mobile.